guidefari/great-gatsby/src/posts/blog/react helmet triage/index.md

 You'd think I have all my bases covered.
 When I share links to any page on the website, it remains as just a text link, and no card appears.
 I've tried Twitter, WhatsApp, & Facebook.

-When I submit a [url](https://www.goosebumps.co.zw/playlists-for-coding/) on [Twitter Card Validator](https://cards-dev.twitter.com/validator), the log I receive is:
+When I submit a <a href="https://www.goosebumps.co.zw/playlists-for-coding/" rel="noopener noreferrer">url</a> on <a href="https://cards-dev.twitter.com/validator" rel="noopener noreferrer">Twitter Card Validator</a>, the log I receive is:

 ```
 INFO:  Page fetched successfully